 - Join organizations with a global or international scope.

 - Pointers with Passports, International Club, the language clubs (French, German or Spanish Clubs), political and environmental associations with a global scope are excellent choices.
-The clubs are always looking for new members, and you are bound to meet people who understand the experience of living in another culture.

 - Share your adventures through talks and presentations.
 Whether it’s on campus or with a civic or church group in your home town, please tell others.
 The success of our programs truly depends on students telling their stories!